noahcoleman/tafmka-noahcoleman.github.io/_posts/2014-01-16-orfelia-fultoni.md

 [{{page.title}}.](http://vimeo.com/99901991)  2014.
 Custom Software, Projection.

-*Orfelia Fultoni* is a particle system I created in openFrameworks.
-The particles' movement is governed by the ofNoise() function.
+*Orfelia Fultoni* is a particle system created using [openFrameworks](http://www.openframeworks.cc).
+The particles' movement is governed using [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise), an algorithm designed to mimic natural phenomena such as topography, water surfaces, and cloud formations.
 The look of the system is inspired by the bioluminescent dismalites *(Orfelia fultoni)* of [Dismal's Canyon, AL](http://www.dismalscanyon.com/dismalites/index.html).